Country kitchen ideas

 On the other hand, tile or stone-effect vinyl and laminate flooring can cost as little as £5 per square metre and improvements in their technology means that both have become much more realistic in recent years.

 Wood flooring is also a great option for a country feel.
 Combine it with tiles to add more interest, or lay it in a herringbone pattern for a more up-to-date look.
 Our guide to gives you more details.

 6Buy a range cooker or mini range cooker

+A range cooker is the ultimate country kitchen luxury.
 We've tested and reviewed , assessing all the elements you can't weigh up yourself in the shop, such as how well they cook and how much energy they use.
 Our range cooker buying guides also help you pick the best one.